RodneyMcQuain/Digit-Inator/README.md

 3. Navigate to `http://localhost:3000/` to view the application

 ## Run Tests
+### Run Unit Tests
+1. Run `yarn test:unit` at the root of the project
+### Run Integration Tests
-1. Run `yarn test` at the root of the project
+1. Run `yarn test:integration` at the root of the project
+2. In the Cypress runner, click the test suite you want to run or click "Run all specs"

 ## Run the Application in Production Mode
 1. Run `yarn build` at the root of the project